desotech-it/carvel/README.md

 > 10.98.216.211
 > ```

-Now you have correct resolution, running `curl` you will obtain output from pod:
+Now you can resolve the service name, running `curl` you will obtain the output from the pods:

 ```bash
 curl http://vmug2021.vmug2021.svc.cluster.local
 ```

-You can see the output of your container:
+You can see the output from your container:

 > ```
 > @@@@@@@@@@@LtC@@@@@0tf8@@@@@@@@@@@@@@@@@@@@@@